MaikoTan/cactbot-highlight/README.md

 ### Enable it in cactbot

+If you're using this extension in the repo that you clone from quisquous's branch, this feature is already **enabled by default**, because we add a default settings in `.vscode` directory.

+But if you're using this extension out of a repo, you *might* need to enable it manually.

-Because cactbot timeline file is `*.txt`,
+> Because cactbot timeline file is `*.txt`,
-VSCode would recognize it as `Plain Text` before the extension enabled.
+> VSCode would recognize it as `Plain Text` before the extension enabled.

-You should enable it manually for timeline file.

-- For a single file
+- Enable it for a single file

 Click `Plain Text` button at right bottom, select `cactbot-timeline` in the prompt window.

-- For the whole repository
+- Enable it for the whole workspace

 Create `.vscode/settings.json` if you have no this file.